Philippine Haiku Adapted

 planted seeds of sacrifice,

-harvest yet to come.
+The harvest is yet to come.

-Hands calloused with fight,
+Hands calloused with fighting,

 blood and sweat on woven cloth,